minesh1291/Keep-It-Up/regularization/README.md

-## New Regularization Technique for Deep Learning
+## Regularization Technique for Deep Learning

 **Regularization** is a technique used for tuning the function by adding an additional penalty term in the error function.
 The additional term controls the excessively fluctuating function such that the coefficients don't take extreme values.